sandervandevelde/Advantech.Wise4012e.Modbus.Simulation/readme.md

 To get it working:

-1. Change in the settings file the '127.0.0.1' into your local IP address
+1. Go to 'settings.json' and replace the localhost address by your specific local IP Address (you can look it up using 'ipconfig')
-2. Start the app
+1. Start the app as described above
-3. Confirm address in the firewall for this app and port
+1. Confirm changes to the firewall for this app and port
-4. Use this IP address in the Module Twin of the Modbus module
+1. Use this IP address in the Module Twin of the Modbus module

 The configuration of the device twin will look like: